-YI's app is well suited to its Dome Camera, but could be a bit more straightforward.
+YI's app is well suited to its Dome Camera but could be a bit more straightforward.
 It earned a 6 out of 10 in our testing.
 The app provides a nice little onscreen joystick to move the camera around, but the latency in the camera's response makes it hard to get it just where you want.
 It's generally easy to adjust settings and browse the video history, but often cryptic symbols are used to represent certain menus rather than words, so there is a small learning curve.

-real Time Viewing
+Real Time Viewing

-Whether it's the peace of mind that comes with seeing your kids safely home after school, or knowing that the dog hasn't ripped the couch apart, real time viewing is one of the best and most used aspects of wifi home security cameras.
+Whether it's the peace of mind that comes with seeing your kids safely home after school, or knowing that the dog hasn't ripped the couch apart, real-time viewing is one of the best and most used aspects of wifi home security cameras.
 We used all of our cameras to look after pets, watch things be shifted around our storage facility, and to snoop on coworkers complaining about free brownies that everyone should appreciate.
 We also timed latency by walking in front of each camera and then timing how long it took for that to show up in the live view window in the app.
 (Please note: the latency periods we experienced are not absolute.
 Different users may experience different latency times based on their internet connection, any possible sources of interference, and a myriad of other factors.
 However, since we tested all of the cameras under the exact same conditions, our times represent accurate relative comparisons of the latency of each device.)

-The NETGEAR Arlo picked up a 6 out of 10 in out real time viewing test.
-It boasts a latency of only 5 seconds, but the feed had to pause and refresh multiple times in just a 30 second span, which felt quite distracting.
+The NETGEAR Arlo picked up a 6 out of 10 in out real-time viewing test.
+It boasts a latency of only 5 seconds, but the feed had to pause and refresh multiple times in just a 30-second span, which felt quite distracting.
 The Canary All-in-One also earned a score of 6.
 Its latency of 12 seconds is just on the edge of feeling comically slow, but it generally provides a good, smooth video stream.
 Occasionally that video would get a bit pixelated, but we didn't feel like it was making us miss what was happening.
 The final score of 6 went to the YI Dome Camera, which had a fairly low latency of just 5 seconds in our testing.
-It produced a smooth video stream, but that stream was generally a low quality picture, and certainly not the 720p resolution of the clips saved to the cloud by the Dome.
+It produced a smooth video stream, but that stream was generally a low-quality picture, and certainly not the 720p resolution of the clips saved to the cloud by the Dome.

 At the bottom of our score sheet were a number of models that scored a 5 out of 10 in this metric.
-While these models all provide a high enough quality livestream to reassure yourself that no one has broken into the house, they are infuriating if you're actually trying to watch activity (such as seeing what the pets or kids are up to).
-The NETGEAR Arlo Q had the worst latency of all of our models (33 seconds in our test), leading to a 'how many times can your run around the office before the Arlo Q sees you' contest.
+While these models all provide a high enough quality live stream to reassure yourself that no one has broken into the house, they are infuriating if you're actually trying to watch activity (such as seeing what the pets or kids are up to).
+The NETGEAR Arlo Q had the worst latency of all of our models (33 seconds in our test), leading to a 'how many times can you run around the office before the Arlo Q sees you' contest.
 Its picture also had to pause and refresh frequently, and the sound was often a bit choppy.

 — Max Mutter and Steven Tata